ESCATEC Blog

 It will ensure you don’t waste time transferring unoptimised designs to Electronics Manufacturing Services (EMS) providers, but instead have all the required procurement, tooling, testing and logistics plans in place to shift to an optimised NPI without missing a beat.

-If you choose to work with an EMS provider on a DfX strategy it should save you the time, effort and expense of adjusting designs when you meet the hard realities of production.
-Ultimately, it should prevent you from having to spend time and money re-engineering failing products in the future.
+Whether you're launching a new product or improving an existing one, factoring DfX into your strategy can be the key to your success.
+Choosing to work with an EMS provider on your DfX strategy can save you the time, effort, and expense of adjusting designs when you meet the hard realities of production.
+Ultimately, it’ll prevent you from having to spend time and money re-engineering failing products in the future.